MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-restructure-warehouses.md

 If your warehouse is set up to use bins but not directed put-away and pick, restructure your warehouse by creating the new bins that you want to use in the future.

-## <a name="to-restructure-a-basic-warehouse-that-uses-bins-only"></a>To restructure a basic warehouse that uses bins only
+## To restructure a basic warehouse that uses bins only
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Locations**, and then choose the related link.
 2. On the **Warehouse** FastTab, set the **Default Bin Selection** field to **Last-Used Bin**.
 3. Move all the contents of your current bins to the new bins that you have just created.